TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/clojure/index.md

 (main *command-line-args*)

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Clojure](https://sampleprograms.io/languages/clojure) was written by:
+Capitalize in [Clojure](https://sampleprograms.io/languages/clojure) was written by:

 - Jeremy Grifski
 - pablocostass

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 23:49:48.
-The solution was first committed on Oct 10 2019 23:54:24.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution